jpbm/crawler/README.md

    2. Access and download seed url and extract all the hyperreferences found there, creating a first list of urls to work with.

    3. Recursively download HTMLs, each time extracting hyperreferences pointing towards more HTMLs and adding them to the queue as long as they haven't been 'seen' before.
 A bloom filter is used to check whether a url has been seen.
+Downloading is done using a threadpool with 20 workers.